tautvydasversockas/CSharp_Beginners_Course/03-conditional-statements-and-logical-operators/README.md

 </details>

 ## Exercise 3.3: create an application that reads a country name and an age from the console and writes to the console if it's legal to drink beer in that country at that age.
-In Lithuania the legal drinking age is 20.
-In Denmark the legal drinking age is 16.
+In Lithuania, the legal drinking age is 20.
+In Denmark, the legal drinking age is 16.
 If provided country is not Lithuania or Denmark your application should write that the legal drinking age is unknown.
 Use `switch` statement.

 If provided country is Lithuania and provided age is greater or equal to 20 your console should look like this:
 ```